zigavivei/family_history_cb/_essays/7collectionbuilderfhw.md

 ---
-title: Branching Out
+title: Efficacy of CollectionBuilder and Family History Work
 order: 7
 layout: essay
-permalink: /7branching-out.html
+permalink: /7collectionbuilderfhw.html
 ---

 Whereas research papers can be confined to universities, databases, and academic research, art can branch out in multiple directions and reach more audiences.
 It is for this reason that I turned to visual arts, not just for their aesthetic value but also for their accessibility.
 Artists do not provide definite answers--they pose questions.
 While they can have biases or intentions behind a piece, their ultimate goal is to get viewers thinking about subjects from a different perspective.
 With wolf reintroduction, a topic with many polarized stances, it's important to me that viewers can see this subject from multiple viewpoints.